 5. Avoid burying waste

-Regardless of the type of waste, never bury them underground or dispose of them in any body of water.
+Regardless of the type of construction waste, never bury them underground or dispose of them in any body of water.
 Toxic building materials can contaminate the soil and groundwater among others.

 If you need to dispose of liquids such as glues, paints, solvents, wood preservatives or wash water containing these substances, collect as much of the substance as you can.
 Treat these substances in the same way as hazardous materials and dispose of them as indicated by the manufacturer.